 Transoral (through the mouth) robotic-assisted surgery may be an option for mouth and throat surgery.

-Doctors may use the Ion system to perform biopsies on lung nodules (abnormal growths) found in any area of the lungs.
+Doctors may use the Ion system to perform biopsies on lung nodules (abnormal growths).

 Doctors may suggest a robotic-assisted approach for urology procedures involving the prostate, bladder, or kidney, including kidney blockage surgery.